LSaldyt/automata/README.md

-# automata
+# Cellular Automata

-Theoretical Computer Science Extra Credit Project: Cellular Automata
+An extra credit project for ASU's CSE 355: Introduction to Theoretical Computer Science, which implements cellular automata in Haskell.